Holborn

 Shelton Street, WC2E Shelton Street is a road in the WC2B postcode area (Covent Garden)

-Sheridan Buildings, WC2B Sheridan Buildings is a block on Martlett Court (Westminster)
+Sheridan Buildings, WC2B Sheridan Buildings is a block on Martlett Court (Covent Garden)

 Sicilian Avenue, WC1V Sicilian Avenue is a shopping parade that diagonally runs in between Southampton Row and Bloomsbury Way (Holborn)